Connecting degree and polarity: An artificial language learning study: Discussion and future work

-We saw that training organized the random space of newly initialized tokens into three well-defined clusters.
-First, as a sanity check for our procedure, we observe that tokens corresponding -- by dataset construction -- to low, medium and high degree develop the corresponding properties.
-This means that the procedure successfully conveyed degree information to the model during training.
-Furthermore, polarity scores upon training show that the three groups generally follow the generalizations from Sections 2 and 4: both the lowest and the highest degrees lead to PPI behaviour, while mid-range degrees are associated with negative polarity.
+We saw that the training organized the new tokens into three clusters.
+First, we observe that the tokens develop low, medium or high degree behaviour, as intended by dataset construction.
+This means that our procedure conveyed degree information to the model.
+Furthermore, polarity scores upon training show that the three groups generally follow the hypothesis from Section~\ref{sec:degrees_and_polarity} and analysis from Section~4.3: low and high degrees lead to PPI behaviour, while medium degrees are associated with negative polarity.

 What is somewhat surprising though is how strong the association with negative polarity is for medium degrees.
 Here, looking at our baselines might provide a hint towards an explanation.
-The random baseline develops PPI behaviour: this is not particularly surprising given that a random pool of degree contexts is bound to contain a majority of PPI-associated low and high degree diagnostic particles.
+The random baseline develops PPI behaviour: this is not particularly surprising given that a random pool of degree contexts is bound to contain a majority of PPI-associated diagnostic particles (this holds for both low and high degree, that is, 2/3 of datapoints).
 So, the model has prevailing evidence to treat random baseline items as PPIs.
 Untrained baseline is more interesting in this respect: new tokens that did not appear in the training dataset at all develop NPI behaviour.
 We do not know what leads to this, but, at the level of observation, a general shift in the direction of lower polarity scores for the whole lexicon might be some artefact of our training procedure.
 If this is true, the very low polarity scores that we see for some items should be interpreted as actually corresponding to somewhat higher scores.
 We leave exploration of this effect to future work.